schollz/downtown/README.md

   ...
 ```

-6. that's it! there will now be a new tower in the city with your sound.
+6. that's it! there will now be a new tower in the city with each parameter for your sound.

 ## license